ChrisWhealy/edge-cdn-store/README.md

 ### Alternatives

 ***Commercial Products***<br>
-Commercial CDN cache products are also available, but each comes with some variation of request volume based pricing:
+Commercial CDN cache products are also available, but each comes with some variation of volume-based pricing:
 * <https://bunny.net/pricing>
 * <https://keycdn.com/pricing> (Focussed on Europe)
 * <https://www.cdn77.com/pricing>

 The chief risks of building edge-cache functionality on top of a paid-for product are these:
 * The ongoing costs payable to the third-party will
-  * increase as Wasmer's user base grows
+  * increase as Wasmer's user base (and therefore throughput) grows
-  * become a fixed running cost that cannot be reduced without significant effort
+  * become a unavoidable running cost that cannot be reduced without significant effort
-* In future, should it become necessary to detach the product from third-party dependencies, then further development time and effort must be spent detaching from one cache solution and then transitioning to another cache solution - all without disrupting the existing functionality.
+* In future, should it become necessary to detach Wasmer Edge from such third-party dependencies, then further development time and effort must be spent detaching from one cache solution and then transitioning to another cache solution - all without disrupting the existing functionality.

 ***Open Source Alternatives***<br>
 Alternative OSS caching proxies are available that include:

 * [Varnish HTTP Cache](https://varnish-cache.org/)
    - **Pros:**<br>Widely used by key players such as Akamai and Fastly
-   - **Cons:**<br>Written in C not async Rust
+   - **Cons:**<br>Written in C not async Rust, so interoperability is more involved and slightly less performant

 * [Apache Traffic Server](https://trafficserver.apache.org/)